esaia/interactive-real-estate/readme.txt

 - Create **Unlimited** projects (1 in free version)
 - Create **Unlimited** flats (25 in free version)
 - Run **script** on click of path
+- Customize **svg path** colors
+- Project export/import
+- Currency icon customization
 - 24/7 **premum** Support
 - Access to **updates**
-- Customize **svg path** colors

-With the **Interactive Real Estate** plugin, you'll be able to provide a truly immersive experience for prospective buyers, setting your property listings apart from traditional static images or floor plans.
+With the this plugin, you'll be able to provide a truly immersive experience for prospective buyers, setting your property listings apart from traditional static images or floor plans.

 [Upgrade to Interactive Real Estate Premium](https://interactive-real-estate.vercel.app/pricing) to get more features and customization options:

 == Installation ==
 1. Install using the WordPress built-in Plugin installer or Download zip file from WordPress.org.